Crimson Tide vs. Islanders: First Round Betting Trends, Record ATS, Home/Road Splits

 |147.1

-- The Crimson Tide have gone over the total in four of their last 10 games.
+- The Crimson Tide have hit the over in four of their past 10 games.

+- Four of the Islanders' last 10 outings have hit the over.

-- The Crimson Tide record 82.2 points per game, 9.7 more points than the 72.5 the Islanders give up.
+- The Crimson Tide average 82.2 points per game, 9.7 more points than the 72.5 the Islanders allow.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.